Hatrison/SelfAssessment/Skills/Paradigms.md

   - Method: 🖐️ used
   - Async method: 🖐️ used
   - Getters, Setters: 🖐️ used
-  - Public fields: 🎓 known
+  - Public fields: 🖐️ used
-  - Private fields: 🎓 known
+  - Private fields: 🖐️ used
   - Field declarations: 🖐️ used
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
   - Polymorphism: 🖐️ used
-  - Abstract class: 🎓 known
+  - Abstract class: 🖐️ used
-  - Interface: 🎓 known
+  - Interface: 🖐️ used
   - Encapsulation: 🖐️ used
   - Hidden class
   - Object form